jjmonteiro/ha-net-monitor/README.md

 </p>

 ## Features
 - **Custom IP Range**: Specify the IP range to scan, allowing for tailored monitoring of different network segments.
+Supports multiple formats, including CIDR notation and custom-defined ranges, separated by commas.
 - **Real-Time Monitoring**: Regularly updates the count of devices on your network, helping you keep track of connected devices.
+The scanner can run immediately after completing, only pausing for the pre-defined scan interval.
-- **Multiple Protocol**: ICMP and ARP scanner for maximum detection accuracy.
+- **Multiple Protocol**: Utilizes both ICMP and ARP protocols scanning for maximum detection accuracy.

 ## Use Cases
 - **Network Security**: Keep an eye on how many devices are connected to your network and detect unauthorized access.